Azure/azure-sdk-for-java/sdk/purview/azure-analytics-purview-scanning/README.md

 The simplest way of providing a bearer token is to use the `DefaultAzureCredential` authentication method by providing client secret credentials is being used in this getting started section but you can find more ways to authenticate with [azure-identity][azure_identity].

-#### Create SystemScanRulesetsBaseClient with Azure Active Directory Credential
+#### Create SystemScanRulesetsClient with Azure Active Directory Credential

 You can authenticate with Azure Active Directory using the [Azure Identity library][azure_identity].